-Using a five-yearly cycle, ANZCA, on behalf of the Tripartite Committee of Rural Generalist Anaesthesia (TCRGA) accredits training sites throughout Australia to deliver rural generalist anaesthesia training.
+Using a five-yearly cycle, ANZCA, on behalf of the Tripartite Committee of Rural Generalist Anaesthesia (TC-RGA), accredits training sites throughout Australia to ensure minimum standards, while also promoting best practice, through information sharing and allowing sufficient flexibility in how standards are met to encourage innovation.
 Training for Rural Generalist Anaesthesia (RGA) may be undertaken only in training sites that are accredited for training by ANZCA and the RGA Accreditation Sub-committee.
 The exception is that trainees are permitted to undertake experience in rural areas outside accredited hospitals for up to a maximum of 4 weeks during training.
 This must be approved by the base hospital supervisor as per regulation 44.7.5.

+Accreditation is a critical aspect of ensuring that Rural Generalist Anaesthesia training meets and exceeds the expectations set forth by our governing and regulatory bodies, health services and professionals, and the broader community.
 Before a training site is accredited for training, it is inspected to assess its ability to provide training and supervision to the required standard, and its degree of compliance with the RGA Accreditation Standards.